datafold-dev/datafold/doc/source/api.rst

   The mixin is intended for models that identify dynamical systems from time series data.
 For predictions, an initial condition and the time values to evaluate the model at are required.
-* :class:`sklearn.RegressorMixin` and `sklearn.MultiOutputMixin`
+* :class:`sklearn.RegressorMixin` and :class:``sklearn.MultiOutputMixin``
-  The scikit-learn mixins are used in *datafold* models that interpolate or regress function values on manifold point clouds.
+  The scikit-learn mixins are used in *datafold* models that interpolate or regress function values high-dimensional point clouds with manifold assumption.